February is National Heart Month!

 Of course, the best way to feel confident in helping someone when they really need you is to attend one of our engaging and fun first aid training courses!
 You can see a range of our courses on our website, click here to find out more!

-We’re on a mission to fill the UK with superheroes-on-standby.
+We’re on a mission to fill the UK with heroes on standby.
 Workplace First Aid and Mental Health Training in a way that gives you confidence, not just competence.